bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 * **Render Graph**: Easily build custom render pipelines with Render Graphs.
 Render Graph nodes are atomic units of render logic that can be rendered in parallel according to their graph dependencies
 * **Multiple Render Backends**: Vulkan, DirectX 12, and Metal (with more on the way thanks to [wgpu](https://github.com/gfx-rs/wgpu-rs))
 * **Data Driven Shaders**: Easily bind ECS components directly to shader uniforms
-* **Bevy UI**: Compose UIs using a familiar "flex box" model.
+* **Bevy UI**: Compose UIs using a "flex box" model.
 Bevy UI tightly integrates with Bevy ECS, providing an intuitive UI workflow consistent with the rest of Bevy app logic
 * **Sprites**: Render individual images as sprites, render from sprite sheets, and dynamically generate new sprite sheets
 * **3D**: Lights, meshes, textures, MSAA, and GLTF scene loading.
 Currently very bare bones, but we will be investing heavily in this area
 * **Assets**: An extensible, event driven asset system that loads assets asynchronously in background threads